 Employers will generally keep this information separate from the candidate data that interviewers will access as part of the screening process in order to protect their organization from allegations of age discrimination.

-So, even though you have complied with the request on a job application, the interviewer shouldn’t be asking any age-related questions.
+So, even though you have complied with the request on a job application, the interviewer shouldn’t be asking any age-related questions unless it's a legal requirement for the job.

 How to Respond to Questions About Your Age

-Asking how old you are in an interview is something interviewers should not ask, as it can be a sign of age discrimination.
+Interviewers should not ask candidates questions about their age, as these can open the employer to allegations of age discrimination.
 Below are some questions about your age that interviewers shouldn't ask:

 - How old are you?